Commercial Security Market Size and Share

 By Security Type: Access Control Systems Accelerate Despite Video Dominance

 Adoption momentum for mobile credentials is sharpest in co-working hubs where tenant turnover is high.
-Operators appreciate remote issuance, and occupants prefer device-less entry, cutting badge inventory costs.
+Operators appreciate remote issuance, and occupants prefer device-free entry, which cuts badge inventory costs.
 Healthcare systems value audit trails that correlate patient-care events with staff movement, supporting compliance with life-safety protocols.
 Genetec’s six-year 28% CAGR in access control symbolises how software innovation is outrunning hardware turnover.
 Integration with cyber-defence tools also shortens incident-response times, illustrating why investors view access control as a software play within the broader Commercial security systems market.

 Commercial Security Market: Market Share by Security Type